Sai-Arvind/Retail-Customer-Churn-Root-Cause-Analysis-SQL-PowerBi/README.md

 🔗 LinkedIn: https://www.linkedin.com/in/saiarvindofficial/
 💻 GitHub: https://github.com/Sai-Arvind

-⭐ If you found this project useful, consider giving it a **star**.
+⭐ If you found this project useful, consider giving it a star.
-What this fixes